LioXP/LxCrypt/README.md

 #### Is this secure?

-Yes!
-LxCrypt uses [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) with an 256bit key and [RSA](<https://en.wikipedia.org/wiki/RSA_(cryptosystem)>) with a 4096 bit key.
+**Yes!** LxCrypt uses [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) with an 256bit key and [RSA](<https://en.wikipedia.org/wiki/RSA_(cryptosystem)>) with a 4096 bit key.
 Both of those algorithms are considered very safe.

 #### What happens if I forget my password?

-Because we encrypt your private key with this password, and only store it on your machine, there is no way for us to decrypt the key for you.
+Because we encrypt your private key with this password, and only store it on your machine, **there is no way for us to decrypt the private key for you**.
 Sadly this means that you will have to reset the application, and that you won't be able to decrypt any messages which were send to you before the reset.

 #### Is any data send to your server?